-Wayne has been president of WMCC since 2018 and a board member since 2016.
+Wayne served as president of WMCC from 2018- June of 2021.
 He has been climbing since 1975 and is passionate about sharing and preserving the magic of climbing outdoors.
 He learned how to climb in the Gunks, has lived in California and Colorado and has four kids in Switzerland, so brings a broad perspective.
 In the early 90’s, Wayne did the first ascents of unusual Western Massachusetts routes Rosetta Stone and Dark Star.

 Wayne is an engineering professor at UMass since 1990 and knows the community well.
 “I love Western MA, the 5 Colleges, and our climbing community.
 A delightful mix of Boston and New York with a liberal New England sensibility.”